ALANVF/Red.js/README.md

 ## Will Red.js be able to compile to WebAssembly?
 I also already answered that.

+## Why TypeScript?
+I would have much rather used something like TypedCoffeeScript, but it's dead and doesn't really have any tooling.
+In the end, this is still better than using something like Flow.

 ## What can I do to help with development?
 Anything helps!